 Prior to founding Mosaic, Lihbin served in a number of capacities with BRIDGE Housing, PolicyLink, EBALDC, the Chinese Progressive Association, and the Asian American Resource Workshop.
 She led BRIDGE's first HOPE VI project as well as many other projects and launched BRIDGE's first Mission Bay development and the Potrero Terrace Master Plan.

 Lihbin holds a Masters Degree in City and Regional Planning from UC Berkeley, and graduated cum laude with a Bachelors in Arts from Brown University.
 She was a 1998 HUD Fellow.
-In her free time, Lihbin explores hiking trails, waterways, and botanical gardens, works on a never-ending list of home improvement projects, and makes art or something tasty with her daughters and cat.
+In her spare time, Lihbin enjoys gardening, woodworking, and making art and food with family and friends.

 Development Director & Senior Financial Consultant

-David brings to this work twenty years of professional experience in real estate development of affordable and supportive multi-family housing projects.
-He has completed development of nearly 1600 units of affordable housing for homeless and low-income families, seniors and single adults in multiple jurisdictions.
+David brings to this work 25 years of professional experience in real estate development of affordable and supportive multi-family housing projects.
+He has completed development of over 2000 units of affordable housing in multiple jurisdictions throughout Northern California and has particular expertise in financing and development of supportive housing, including housing for formerly homeless single adults, families, seniors and transition-age youth.
+This includes close coordination with service providers and property managers to plan design and development for tenants with complex needs, securing operating funding for projects serving extremely-low income populations.

 Prior to joining Mosaic in early 2018, David served for twelve years as Director of Housing Development for Community Housing Partnership, where he was responsible for all aspects of the affordable housing development process for a provider of deeply service-enriched supportive housing for formerly homeless households.
 David contributes expertise and a deep understanding of the implementation considerations and challenges in building for the most vulnerable supportive housing communities.
 Prior to moving into real estate development, David worked in the policy realm and brings research methodology and fact-finding skills to the team.